wiigg/bssazure/README.md

 # Building Sustainable Solutions on Azure
-Learn to design sustainable solutions on Azure with compliance, governance, and security best practices in this hands-on workshop.
+Learn to design sustainable solutions on Azure with compliance, governance, and security best practices in this applied and experiential workshop.

 ## :zap: Quick Start
 A live version of the workshop is available at [wiigg.dev/bssazure](https://www.wiigg.dev/bssazure/).